musicollator/ciaccona/docs/candidates.md

 then run index.js as a node project

-it creates a `<fullnameNospaceLowercaseNodiacritics>` directory at /puppeteer/artists
+it creates a `<fullnameNospaceLowercaseNodiacritics>` directory containing all 34~something screenshots, each taken at the start of a variaion, under the `/puppeteer/artists` directory

-move the directory to `ciaccona-stationary` repo
+move the directory to `ciaccona-stationary` repository

 open terminal in this dir

-create wepb files
+create wepb files:
 ```
 for f in *.(png)(N); do cwebp -q 4 ${f} -o ${f%%.*}.webp; done
 ```
-create jpg files
+create jpg files:
 ```
 for f in *.(png)(N); do ffmpeg -i ${f} -qscale:v 8 ${f%%.*}.jpg; done
 ```

-(see _ffmpeg-cmd.txt in ciaccona-stationery repo)
+(see `_ffmpeg-cmd.txt` in ciaccona-stationery repo)

 push to github

-should take a bit less thatn 10 minutes for ciaccona-stationery github page to be deployed
+should take ~10 minutes for ciaccona-stationery github page to be deployed

 ## 7. create open graph screenshot

 fiddle with puppeteer to create and select a nice screenshot

-copy png to /screenshots, remove -<variation_number> from filename convert to jpg (I use export from preview app on mac)
+copy the screenshot png file to /screenshots, remove `-<variation_number>` from filename

+convert to jpg (I use export from preview app on mac), the original png may be deleted

 ## 8. test and push to gihub

 ## 9. verify open graph data

-oepn `/video/<fullnameNospaceLowercaseNodiacritics>.html` page with facebook debbuger
+open `/video/<fullnameNospaceLowercaseNodiacritics>.html` page with facebook debugger

-for convenience, get full url from left link in performers.html page

-past url to

 https://developers.facebook.com/tools/debug/

+for convenience, copy full url from link in performers.html page

 ## 10. create anouncement on ciaccona facebook page